 Construction projects on existing roadways keep the existing alignment and do not change the basic road type.
 Such projects typically consist of resurfacing, restoration, and rehabilitation (R-R-R), plus other improvements for which there is a specific identified need.
 However, the definition of projects on existing roads is more expansive than R-R-R work.
-It includes projects where current or anticipated traffic operational congestion does not meet targeted LOS based on TRB Highway Capacity Manual or where current or anticipated crash patterns can be addressed by the AASHTO Highway Safety Manual or other tools that can address the concern.
+It includes projects where current or anticipated traffic operational congestion does not meet targeted LOS based on the Transportation Research Board's (TRB) Highway Capacity Manual 6th Edition: A Guide for Multimodal Mobility Analysis (HCM) TRB Highway Capacity Manual or where current or anticipated crash patterns can be addressed by the AASHTO Highway Safety Manual or other tools that can address the concern.
 The existing geometric design of the facility may be retained where it is deemed to be performing well by validated analytical tools.